swarm-lab/swarm-lab.github.io.jekyll/publications/index.md

 #### Papers submitted or in preparation

-1. Lutz M, Reid C, Powell S, Couzin ID, **Garnier S** (2015) Living holds facilitate movement of army ants on steep surfaces.
+1. **Garnier, S**, Kronauer, DJC.
+The adaptive significance of phasic colony cycles in army ants.
+Submitted.

+1. Theoretical Predictions for Living-bridge Optimal Positioning.
 In preparation.

-1. Rockenbach C, Reid C, **Garnier S** (2015) Supply chains in ant colonies.
+1. Lutz M, Reid C, Powell S, Couzin ID, **Garnier S**.
+Living holds facilitate movement of army ants on steep surfaces.
 In preparation.

-1. **Garnier S**, Hurme E, Couzin ID (2015) Temporal organization of traffic in army ant trails.
+1. Rockenbach C, Reid C, **Garnier S**.
+Supply chains in ant colonies.
 In preparation.

-1. **Garnier S**, Neiman D, Ray S, Perna A (2015) Formation of optimal angles at trail bifurcations in the Argentine ant (*Linepithema humile*).
+1. **Garnier S**, Hurme E, Couzin ID.
+Temporal organization of traffic in army ant trails.
 In preparation.

+1. **Garnier S**, Neiman D, Ray S, Perna A. Formation of optimal angles at trail bifurcations in the Argentine ant (*Linepithema humile*).
+In preparation.

-1. **Garnier S**, Perna A, Labédan M, Fourcassié V, Theraulaz G, Couzin ID (2015) Spatio-temporal characteristics of emerging trail networks in the Argentine ant (*Linepithema humile*).
+1. **Garnier S**, Perna A, Labédan M, Fourcassié V, Theraulaz G, Couzin ID.
+Spatio-temporal characteristics of emerging trail networks in the Argentine ant (*Linepithema humile*).
 In preparation.

 ---